CRAIG HIGNETT – HONORARY PRESIDENT

 My current role is to help promote HUFC as a community orientated Football Club, developing and supporting events that also help encourage as many people in the wider community as possible feel safe and comfortable attending Victoria Park.

-Mark Reeve – Community Engagement Officer
+Mark Reeve – Membership Officer

 My first Pools game was a cracker, the FA Cup victory over Crystal Palace in January 1993 which I went to with my dad.
 My love affair with the club began then, aged 7 and it’s something I want to share with my son, hopefully with the club in the football league still!
 I’ve been able to attend some of our best games in recent years and was in Cardiff for the day that almost was.